OpenSwitchNOS/openswitch-ops-docs/user/templates/[Feature-Component]_test.md

 Important
 * After you have added your text, remove the comments within the template.
 Some tools display comments and all HTML tags as text in its output.

+* The subject is the test case.
+Explain the actions as if the "test case" is doing them.
+For example, "Test case configures the IPv4 address on one of the switch interfaces".
+Avoid the use of first (I) or second person.
+Explain the instructions in context of the test case doing them.

 Formatting guidelines

 Diagrams: